THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 At the end of the first year I tested spring and summer cycling kit, I put together a categorized list of what mattered to me most and what I think would matter to you as road cycling enthusiasts about the jerseys and bibs I’ve worn.

-Now, each time I review new cycling kit for a couple months, I organize the notes I made along the way and make others to compare each piece according to that list of what matters.
+Now, each time I review a new cycling kit for a couple of months, I organize the notes I made along the way and make others to compare each piece according to that list of what matters.
 I write up reviews and rate whether each kit is better, equal to or worse than the others I’ve reviewed against the list of things that matters.